Essential Cannabis Nutrients: What You Need to Know About Macronutrients and Micronutrients

 Synthetic nutrients are the best option for hydroponic growers because they are 100% water-soluble, meaning they’re provided in a form that plants can absorb immediately.
 On the other hand, it’s relatively easy to use too much and burn your plants due to being absorbed immediately.

-Most growers use synthetic fertilizers because they’re usually easier to find, and they’re relatively cheap.
+Cheaper: Most growers use synthetic fertilizers because they’re usually easier to find and relatively cheap.

-Synthetic nutrients are salts and they can build up over time, which can end up causing nutrient lock if you don´t flush the substrate.
+Nutrient lock: Synthetic nutrients are salts that can build up over time, which can end up causing nutrient lock if you don’t flush the substrate.

-Almost all synthetic fertilizers come in three parts (such as Grow, Bloom, and Micro) but you may need several more additives so it can be hard to know exactly what to use if you´re a beginner.
+Lots of Different Products: Almost all synthetic fertilizers come in three parts (such as Grow, Bloom, and Micro), but you may need several more additives, so it can be hard to know exactly what to use if you’re a beginner.

 Both micro and macronutrients are essential for the life cycle of cannabis plants, so remember to keep your plants well-fed and healthy.
 Keep in mind that when talking about cannabis nutrients, more isn’t better, so always pay attention to how your plants react and adjust the nutrient solution accordingly.